UIUC-iSchool-DataViz/spring2020/week03/index.md

 We also did some basics of Pandas last week and we'll continue this week.

+Note there are a variety of notebooks from previous iterations of this course listed under the *Materials* subsection of today's lecture.
+The "furtherExamples" notebooks are just there as reference, we will not be going through them by hand.

 ## Downloads: Data

  * <a href="https://uiuc-ischool-dataviz.github.io/spring2019online/week02/building_inventory.csv" download>Building Inventory CSV file - building_inventory.csv</a>